 PhD Student, co-advised by Dr. Seth Wenger

 I am interested in how human activities, especially management practices, impact freshwater ecosystems and how scientific research can be used to better inform these management practices.
 My current research aims to quantify the effects of different flow conditions, and thus different management strategies, on the key ecological functions of stream metabolism and nutrient retention.
-Specifically, I am examining the role primary producers, both in the water column and in the benthos, in these ecological functions in response to varying flow conditions.
+Specifically, I am examining the role primary producers play in determining how ecological functions respond to varying flow conditions.